usnistgov/800-63-3/sp800-63a/sec3_definitions.md

 #### Authentication
 The process of establishing confidence in the identity of users or information systems.

+#### Authentication Protocol
+A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of one or more valid authenticators to establish his/her identity.
+Secure authentication protocols also demonstrate to the claimant that he or she is communicating with the intended verifier.

 #### Authenticator
 Something that a claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
 In previous versions of this guideline, this was referred to as a *token*.